JimDesu/basis-lang/spec.md

                          ; where any receiver may be class-bounded form
 ```

 Each receiver in the tuple may independently use the bare receiver form, mode-marked form, or class-bounded form.
-The bound names introduced by `(T:C)` receivers are local to the signature and may be referenced in parameter types.
+The bound names introduced by `(V:C)` receivers are local to the signature and may be referenced in parameter types; in class-body multi-receiver signatures, a variable shared across same-class receivers asserts the boundary match of &sect;9.13, and distinct-or-absent variables assert independence.

 ### B.15 The `{C::method}` Disambiguation Form